ryanmorin/kickstarter_analysis/README.md

 If the staff pick field is "TRUE" the campaign has a much better chance of begin successful (87%) compared to those campaigns where that field is "FALSE" (47%).
 The same is true for the Spotlight field.
 All campaigns (100%) where the field is "TRUE" were successful and 100% where the field was "FALSE" were unsuccessful.
 It's important to know how this is assigned as it seems to impact the likelyhood of a successful campaign.

 The data set had an additional outcome descriptor: live.
 This was not cited in the assignment instructions regardless I chose to keep the data in the data set.
 All the 'live' outcomes are found in 2017.
-The findings outlined above refer to specific date ranges.
+The findings outlined above generally refer to data between 2014 and 2016.

 ## Results